HeathHowren/CSGO-Cheats/README.md

 ## Introduction

-> This is a collection of cheats for the video-game Counter-Strike: Global Offensive.
+> This is a collection of cheats for the video-game Counter-Strike: Global Offensive.<br />
+These cheats were coded as part of a [YouTube series](https://www.youtube.com/watch?v=1y63M4BvG9A&list=PLzBukBmD3GxuBpWT7xV-pCN-Uu7WwtK7O).

 ## Code Samples